wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.2.1 =
 - Added sanitization to the email body fields.
 - Updated the Spanish Mexican language translation file.
+- Updated the Braintree payments integration to require the customer's name and email address during checkout.

 = 4.2.0 =
 - Braintree SDK updated for the Braintree payment gateway.